Besakih Temple Bali

 tiers shrines besakih

-Tiers shrines, Balinese believe that when their loved one died, the soul will be back at Besakih temple along with their ancestor.
+Tiers shrines, Balinese believe that when their loved one dies, the soul will be back at Besakih temple along with their ancestor.
 Img: Makoto

 The temple is built on 7 tiered terraces representing 7 universes in Hindu belief.
 Each terrace has its own shrines and sculptures, decorated with cravings from Mahabarata and Ramayana.
 Worshippers pray here to seek blessing from the destroyer god Shiva, to whom this temple is dedicated.